Scales of sexual orientation

 Scales of sexual orientation are classification schemes of different sexual orientations.
 Definitions of the term sexual orientation normally include two components: the "psychological" and the "behavioral" component, but definitions of the two components vary between researchers and across time.
 Those difficulties motivate researchers to define scales to measure and describe sexual orientation.
 Most sexual behavior and sexual orientation scales are motivated by the view that sexual orientation is a continuum.
 The Kinsey scale works from a continuum viewpoint and is the most prevalent sexual orientation scale.

+Hirschfeld Scale

+Possibly the first scale that evaluated sexual orientation of a person on a continuum was presented by the German sexologist Magnus Hirschfeld in his 1896 work Sappho und Sokrates.

+This scale involved two bars that corresponded to the same and the opposite sex (bars A and B, respectively).
+The bars could be rated from 1 to 10, with 1 being complete indifference to that sex and 10 being tremendous sexual interest.
+Hirschfeld suggested that typical heterosexuals (which he called "full man and women") would have scores of A:1-3 / B:8-10; typical bisexuals (which he called "spiritual/mental hermaphrodites") would have graph scores of around 5 for both; and typical homosexuals (which he called "Urnings") would have scores of A:8-10 / B:1-3.
+Hirschfeld also recognized the existence of people that would score very low on both of these axes, under the label "anesthesia sexualis" (a term coined by Richard von Krafft-Ebing).

+Hirschfeld argued that since during early developmental stages of the fetus, the genitalia were undetermined, so were the cerebral "center" that determined sexual orientation; and thus, he considered all humans at this stage both externally hermaphroditic and internally bisexual.
+He suggested that during fetal (and later pubertal) development, as external sexual characteristics developed, so did orientation towards the other sex grow stronger and suppress the orientation towards the same sex.
+Thus, Hirschfeld considered bisexuals and homosexuals to have deviations in their cerebral development that led to poorer suppression of the drive for one's own sex and/or lack of growth in the drive for the other sex.
+Based on this premise, he also argued that fighting against one's own developmental nature was a fruitless task and that their sexual orientations should be accepted as they are.

 Kinsey scale

-The Kinsey scale (also Kinsey homosexual-heterosexual scale) was first presented by Alfred Kinsey in his two influential books Sexual Behavior in the Human Male (1948) and Sexual Behaviour in the Human Female (1953).
+The Kinsey scale (also Kinsey homosexual-heterosexual scale) was first presented by Alfred Kinsey in his two influential books Sexual Behavior in the Human Male (1948) and Sexual Behavior in the Human Female (1953).
 The two books are often referred to as "the Kinsey Reports".
 The scale was used to classify and quantify homosexual and heterosexual behaviour across the American population.
 It assesses both overt sexual behaviour as well as sexual fantasies.